jackdd4/Portfolio-Damhorst/README.md

-Welcome to my Data Science portfolio!
+Welcome to Jack Damhorst's Data Science portfolio!
 I have experience with Python, Excel, SQL, R, and more.
-I enjoy learning new skills through personal exploration and my education at the University of Illinois.
-I look forward to sharing more projects to this repo!
+I enjoy learning new skills through my education at the University of Illinois, work projects, and personal exploration.
+I look forward to sharing more projects to this repo.